GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Like a financial debt, the technical debt incurs interest payments, which come in the form of the extra effort that we have to do in future development because of the quick and dirty design choice.
+> ### The cost of adding a feature isn’t just the time it takes to code it.
+The cost also includes the addition of an obstacle to future expansion.
+The trick is to pick the features that don’t fight each other.
 >
-> ~ *Martin Fowler*
+> ~ *John Carmack*

 ---
 ## 🏎 Quick Facts